apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 More flexible, sharding strategies set by users can be customized according to their needs.
 Together with automatic data migration, database middle layer can automatically shard and balance the data without users paying attention to sharding strategies.
 The elastic migration ability of the distributed database can be achieved thereby.
-In the roadmap of Sharding-Sphere, elastic migration will start from 4.x version.
+In the roadmap of ShardingSphere, elastic migration will start from 4.x version.

 ## Sharding Route